Updated May 11, 2023

 - See masking guidelines for patients, care partners (visitors) and team members, including when masks are required in UMMS facilities.

-- Care partners may not smoke in any area within or outside of the facility.
+- No one may smoke in any area within or outside of the facility.

-- Care partners may not give patients any nicotine-related items, medications/drugs not prescribed by the patient's physician, or weapons of any type.
+- Visitors may not give patients cigarettes, or any nicotine-related items, medications or drugs not prescribed by the patient's physician, or weapons of any type.

-- In order to create a healing environment, care partners must comply with respectful and quiet conduct towards all patients, other care partners, and staff at all times.
+- In order to create a healing environment, care partners must show respectful and quiet conduct towards all patients, other visitors and staff at all times.

 Who May Visit or Accompany Patients

-- Care Partners (Visitors): Care partners are the friends and family who the patient has a significant relationship with and who provide support during the patients’ stay.
+- Care Partners (Visitors) are the friends and family who the patient has a significant relationship with and who provide support during the patients’ stay.
 Care partners are chosen by the patient or, in the case of children (or others for whom another person has been empowered to makes decisions), by their parents, guardians or appointed decisionmaker.

 - Designated Support Persons: A designated support person is one type of care partner who the patient specifically chooses to be physically present at the hospital to support the patient.
 Designated support persons are not limited to patients with disabilities.
 This person may be a friend, family member, personal care assistant or disability service provider and may or may not be legally authorized to make decisions for the patient.
 The patient may change the designated support person throughout their stay.